A fractional conformal curvature flow on the unit sphere: Introduction

 {\bf Acknowledgments.} Chen's research was supported by NSFC (No.11771204), A Foundation for the Author of National Excellent Doctoral Dissertation of China (No.201417) and start-up grant of 2016 Deng Feng program B at Nanjing University.
 Ho's research was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (2019041021), and by Korea Institute for Advanced Study (KIAS) grant funded by the Korea government (MSIP).
-Xiong's research was partially supported by NSFC 11501034, NSFC 11571019 and a key project of NSFC 11631002.